DrDoom3000/brainfuck/README.md

 "."
 Print the current value as ASCII

-","     As for an ASCII Input
+","     Ask for an ASCII Input